Data Ingestion Methods & Tools

 ColumnStore provides several mechanisms to ingest data:

-cpimport provides the fastest performance for inserting data and ability to route data to particular PM nodes.
-Normally this should be the default choice for loading data .
+• cpimport provides the fastest performance for inserting data and ability to route data to particular PrimProc nodes.
+Normally, this should be the default choice for loading data .

-By default with autocommit on it will internally stream the data to an instance of the cpimport process.
-This requires some memory overhead on the UM server so may be less reliable than cpimport for very large imports.
+• By default, with autocommit on, it internally streams the data to an instance of the cpimport process.

-In transactional mode DML inserts are performed which will be significantly slower plus it will consume both binlog transaction files and ColumnStore VersionBuffer files.
+• In transactional mode, DML inserts are performed, which is significantly slower and also consumes both binlog transaction files and ColumnStore VersionBuffer files.

-DML, i.e. INSERT, UPDATE, and DELETE, provide row level changes.
-ColumnStore is optimized towards bulk modifications and so these operations are slower than they would be in say InnoDB.
+• DML, i.e. INSERT, UPDATE, and DELETE, provide row-level changes.
+ColumnStore is optimized towards bulk modifications, so these operations are slower than they would be in, for instance, InnoDB.

-Currently ColumnStore does not support operating as a replication slave target.
+• Currently ColumnStore does not support operating as a replication replica target.

-INSERT INTO SELECT with autocommit behaves similarly to LOAD DATE INFILE in that internally it is mapped to cpimport for higher performance.
+• INSERT INTO SELECT with autocommit behaves similarly to LOAD DATE INFILE because, internally, it is mapped to cpimport for higher performance.

 Last updated